13hannes11/ics-proxy/README.md

 The easiest way to build this repository is to use docker.
 You can simply run `docker build -t ics-proxy .`

+Alternatively you can build and run a local dev version with `docker-compose -f docker-compose.dev.yml up`.

 ## Deployment

 To deploy you can simply use the `docker-compose.yml` file.